 - Folder information is removed from messages before they’re migrated, so they won’t have labels in Vault.

-- Migration to Vault Former Employee (VFE) licensed users will fail (because Gmail isn't turned on for these users).
+- Migration to Vault Former Employee (VFE) licensed users will be unsuccessful (because Gmail isn't turned on for these users).

-- Disable any password protection and allow read and write permission on each PST file.
+- Turn off password protection, and allow read and write permissions on each PST file.